 We started by gathering a big bowl of snow up and bringing it inside.
 Then we gathered two quart-size plastic bags and our ½ cup of coconut oil (or shortening).
 Because both coconut oil and shortening are both cooking fats in a solid form they work great for this activity.
 We dumped the shortening inside of one of the quart-size bags.
 Then we took the other one and pressed it inside of the first bag.

 Depending on your littles you may need to then tape the bags together at the top with masking tape so that the shortening/coconut oil doesn’t spill out over the top.
-I didn’t end up doing this with my little but if you’re planning on letting them play a while you may want to add the tape to avoid any mess.
+I didn’t end up doing this with my kids but if you’re planning on letting them play for a while you may want to add the tape to avoid any mess.

 Have them put one of their hands inside of the “blubber glove” and insert it into the snow.
 Have them also insert their other hand that isn’t covered with anything and feel the difference.
 The hand in the blubber glove will stay much warmer.
 This shows them that the layer of fat or blubber on a penguin/polar bear/etc…is one way that they stay warm in the winter.

 Overall this was also a pretty quick activity but with younger kids especially your activities tend to be pretty quick.
-Pair this activity with a great quality book on arctic animals and you have a fun and engaging little lesson for your mini.
-Mine thought it was pretty cool and wanted to wear the “blubber glove” instead of her normal gloves the next time we went outside to play in the snow!
+Pair this activity with a great quality book on arctic animals and you have a fun and engaging little lesson for your kids.
+Mine thought it was pretty cool and wanted to wear the “blubber glove” instead of their normal gloves the next time we went outside to play in the snow!

 0 Comments